 When she was twelve years old, she was already being called, and calling herself “Kelly”.
-She wasn’t born Kelly.
+She wasn’t born Kelly and she hated it.
 Whatever name she was born with is so distasteful to her that to this day she won’t reveal it or talk about it.
 Not even with me.
 I think there are many personal name change stories like Kelly’s.

 So she grew up “Kelly”, and, over time, all her documentation was in the name of Kelly X (She’s a real person, but I’m not going to use her real last name to respect her privacy).
 Social Security card, driver’s license, paychecks, school registration, everything where her name was recorded read “Kelly X”.
 When she eventually got married, her married name was recorded as Kelly X-Y”.
 For all her day-to-day situations in her life, her name was Kelly or Kelly X-Y. Her marriage didn’t work out and she reclaimed her maiden name of Kelly X. All her important paperwork reflected that name, Kelly X, and it wasn’t a problem for her at all.